 It all seems to promise the imminent collapse of everything to which the story—indeed the Story—seems to have pointed.

 Extraordinarily, it means nothing of the sort.
-Yahweh will continue to employ flawed human agency in a manner that will lead one of his human interpreters memorably to pen the observation that ‘we hold this glory in jars of clay … ‘
+YHWH will continue to employ flawed human agency in a manner that will lead one of his human interpreters memorably to pen the observation that ‘we hold this glory in jars of clay … ‘